swentel/gentsefeesten/README.md

 Gentse Feesten
 ==============

-Android application to look at the programme of the 'Gentse feesten' on an Android device.
+Android application to look at the program of the 'Gentse feesten' on an Android device.

 The iOS version is available at https://github.com/TimLeytens/Gentse-Feesten-2013.